foundry-rs/book/src/tutorials/invariant-testing-bonding-curve.md

 ### Introduction

 This tutorial will cover invariant testing, using **Bonding Curve Implementation** as a target example.
-All invariant tests are written in Solidity using the `Foundry Invaraint Testing` feature.
+All invariant tests are written in Solidity using the `Foxar Invaraint Testing` feature.

 However, this guide is for educational purposes only.
 The code is not audited.
 Please do not use it in production.

-> 💡 Note: A full implementation of the bonding curve can be found [here](https://github.com/Ratimon/bonding-curves), and for further reading about invariant testing, we can check out the `Invariant Testing` [reference](../reference/forge/invariant-testing.md).
+> 💡 Note: A full implementation of the bonding curve can be found [here](https://github.com/Ratimon/bonding-curves), and for further reading about invariant testing, we can check out the `Invariant Testing` [reference](../reference/spark/invariant-testing.md).

 ### Quick Start

-The general process of invariant testing is that the foundry will call a sequence of pre-defined **actions**  with random input in the target contract.
+The general process of invariant testing is that the foxar will call a sequence of pre-defined **actions**  with random input in the target contract.

 This will be run multiple times to ensure the correctness of invariants.